du82/unfathoming/content/archive/2024/hello-world.md

 ## Why?
 As I see it, content creation (especially writing) is [the antithesis of content consumption](/archive/2024/the-antithesis-of-content-consumption), as it takes a conscious effort to compile your thoughts, feelings, and ideas in a way that makes sense to outsiders.

-To free my mind from the chaos of life, and break the feedback loop, I need something productive to do that has a tangible output, like writing an article.
-So much of what goes on in my life currently is intangible.
-I write code that others use, and the only thing I receive in return is the potential that my code is used to work towards overseas projects.
+I've always wanted to improve my English skills, and maintaining a blog is a way to achieve that in a relatively low-stakes environment, away from the noise, trendiness, and engagement-seeking of the rest of the internet.
+This is also why my blog lacks a comment section or any way to contact me.

+The IT industry is evolving, and much of the resulting output cannot be considered finished.
+There's always new updates to be shipped and new releases to follow.
+I was drawn towards writing for the exact opposite reason; when you're done writing and you hit the "commit changes" button, you can move on to the next topic.

 ## Why the name "Unfathoming"?
 {% callout "note", "Definition of Unfathoming:<br>Unfathoming: Synonym of Unfathomable.
 Present tense.
 To find hard to believe, not in a way rooted in skepticism, but because it is a difficult reality to process."%}

-I chose the name "Unfathoming" because it encapsulates both my personal life and the essence of this blog.
-On the surface, my life might seem like that of an ordinary programmer, but beneath that exists a world of complexity that I even struggle to comprehend at times.
+I chose the name "Unfathoming" because it encapsulates both my personal life and the essence of the topics I plan to discuss on this blog.
+On the surface, my life might seem like that of an ordinary computer nerd, but beneath that exists a world of complexity that I even struggle to comprehend at times.

 The name "Unfathoming" also hints at the depth of analysis I aim to provide.
 While many sources barely scratch the surface of complex topics such as the dark web while offering a sanitized or sensationalized narrative for clicks and views, I intend to dive deep into these subjects and offer honest, unfiltered opinions and thoughts as I go{% sidenote "Primarily through the use of sidenotes like this one." %}.
 My goal is to provide insights based on my decade of hands-on experience in computer science, challenging the mainstream and discussing topics that the media deliberately avoids.